 Does The Grinch Like Christmas In The End

 Have you ever felt like an outsider looking in during the holidays?
-Maybe the twinkling lights and cheerful carols felt more like a glaring spotlight on your own grumpiness?
+Think about it: maybe the twinkling lights and cheerful carols felt more like a glaring spotlight on your own grumpiness?
 That's the essence of what it means to be a Grinch, and perhaps a little bit of that feeling resides in all of us at some point.

 The Grinch's Transformation: A Comprehensive Overview